What is a USI?

 From 2021, once a student has provided a USI it will become their primary identifier and replace the CHESSN.
 Your USI will be used to connect your student loan information to your personal details.
-You can log onto the USI website and check or update your details at any time.
-Your USI will be used to connect your student loan information to your personal details.
-You can log onto the USI website to check or update your details at any time.
+You can log onto the USI(Opens in a new tab/window) website and check or update your details at any time.

 From 1 January 2023, all higher education students must have, and inform their provider of, their USI:

-- to be eligible for a CSP and Commonwealth financial assistance (HECS-HELP, FEE-HELP, OS-HELP and SA-HELP).
+- to be eligible for a CSP and Commonwealth financial assistance (HECS-HELP, FEE-HELP, OS-HELP, SA-HELP and STARTUP-HELP).

 - to graduate and receive their award, unless an exemption applies.

 Applying for or finding your USI:

 If you don’t already have one, you can get a USI(Opens in a new tab/window) now.
 If you’ve studied before, you should already have an existing USI.
 Find your USI(Opens in a new tab/window) easily on the USI website.
 Your USI is your lifelong education number.
 Create it once and it’s with you for life!

 What is a CHESSN?